YiNNx/typora-theme-lapis/README.md

 ![image](imgs/5.png)

-Also provides YAML Front Matter, Math Script, TOC, etc.
+Also includes styles like YAML Front Matter, Math Script, TOC, etc.

 ![image](imgs/6.png)

 ## Features

 - Supports English & 简体中文 with fonts [Cantarell](https://fonts.google.com/specimen/Cantarell) and [思源宋体](https://source.typekit.com/source-han-serif/cn/).
-- Provides code color schemes inspired by VSCode's [Winter is Coming](https://vscodethemes.com/e/johnpapa.winteriscoming/winter-is-coming-light-no-italics), with the font [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).
+- Provides color schemes of code block inspired by VSCode's [Winter is Coming](https://vscodethemes.com/e/johnpapa.winteriscoming/winter-is-coming-light-no-italics), using the font [Jetbrains Mono](https://www.jetbrains.com/lp/mono/).
 - Both light and dark themes are available, with clean and rich Markdown styles.

 ## Installation

-1. Clone this repository or download from [Latest Release](https://github.com/YiNNx/typora-theme-lapis/releases/latest).
+1. Clone this repository or download `typora-theme-lapis.zip` from [Latest Release](https://github.com/YiNNx/typora-theme-lapis/releases/latest).
 2. In Typora, open "Preferences" (`File` > `Preferences`).
 And then switch to the "Appearance" tab and click the "Open Theme Folder" button.
 3. Copy the `lapis.css` & `lapis-dark.css` files and the `lapis` folder into Typora's theme folder.
-4. Restart Typora and select the `Lapis`/`Lapis Dark` theme from the theme menu.
+4. Restart Typora and select the **Lapis** / **Lapis Dark** theme from the theme menu.

 ## Contributing